pbehjatii/demo-test/README.md

 ### FAQs
-1. The PSNR/SSIM reported in the paper were outdated.
+1. The PSNR/SSIM reported in the paper are outdated.
 We have reported the updated results.
 ### Requirements
 - Python 3
 - [PyTorch](https://github.com/pytorch/pytorch) (0.4.0), [torchvision](https://github.com/pytorch/vision)